-I was a resident of Italy on the date of my arrival in the United States.
+- I was a resident of Italy on the date of my arrival in the United States.
 I am not a U.S. citizen.
-I have not been accorded the privilege of residing permanently in the United States as an immigrant.

-The compensation received during the entire tax year (or during the period from to) qualifies for exemption from withholding of federal tax under the tax treaty between the United States and Italy.
-I have not previously claimed an income tax exemption under that treaty for income received as a teacher, researcher, or student before the date of my arrival in the United States.

-Any research I perform will be undertaken in the general interest and not primarily for the private benefit of a specific person or persons.
+I have not been accorded the privilege of residing permanently in the United States as an immigrant. - 2.
+I am a professor or teacher visiting the United States for the purpose of teaching or performing research at [insert the name of the educational institution or medical facility at which you teach or perform research], which is an educational institution or a medical facility primarily funded from governmental sources.
+I will receive compensation for my teaching or research activities. - Any research I perform will be undertaken in the general interest and not primarily for the private benefit of a specific person or persons.

-I arrived in the United States on [insert the date of your last arrival in the United States before beginning the teaching or research services for which exemption is claimed].
+5. I arrived in the United States on [insert the date of your last arrival in the United States before beginning the teaching or research services for which exemption is claimed].
 The treaty exemption is available only for compensation received during a period of two years beginning on that date.